joris-calvat/nodemon-webpack-client-server-bootstrap/README.md

 # NODEMON WEBPACK CLIENT SERVER BOOTSTRAP

-This repo is helpfull to understand how to bootstrap your client/server application with a nodemon watcher using webpack to rebuild your scripts with a watcher
+This repo is helpfull to understand how to bootstrap your client/server application with nodemon as a a watcher, using webpack to rebuild your scripts

 ## How to use ?